Skip to main content

 Speakers

-• Chair: Andrew van Doorn (OBE), HACT
+• Chair: Andrew van Doorn (OBE), Chief Executive, HACT

-• Rhian Harris, Datagraphic
+• Rhian Harris, Marketing & Social Impact Manager, Datagraphic Ltd

-• Richard Carroll, Durham County Council
+• Richard Carroll, Chief Procurement Officer, Durham County Council

 Unlocking potential: Joining forces to reduce reoffending